• Skip to primary navigation

 makeanddocrew.com

-This tapestry crochet pullover pattern creates a modern take on the timeless fisherman’s sweater.
+This tapestry crochet pattern creates a modern take on the timeless fisherman’s sweater.
 And it’s easier than it looks!
-Skip the colorwork for a more basic sweater project.
+Skip the colorwork for a more basic style.
 Guest design by Zoe Did It.

 Get the Pattern